 Most of us aren’t facing a perilous mountain climb.
 But when we do want to climb or hike or otherwise commune with the great outdoors, we want gear — from duffel bags to tents — that gets us through.

 The North Face guarantees its products are free of manufacturing defects for the expected life of the product — not your lifetime.
-The company notes that some of its sleeping bags are 45 years old and going strong.
+The company notes that some of its sleeping bags are over 45 years old and going strong.

 Note that footwear has only a limited one-year warranty.
 Sometimes shoe win, sometimes shoe lose.

 Your bicycle is no good to you if it gets stolen.
 Kryptonite bike locks were named for the one thing that can stop Superman in his tracks — just in case the Man of Steel turns to the dark side and goes on a Schwinn-stealing spree.

 We’re not sure Kryptonite bike locks would actually stop a superhero, but the company does offer a lifetime warranty and optional anti-theft protection.
 You must register for this protection; it’s not automatic.

 Briggs & Riley luggage isn’t cheap, but once you buy one of these bags, the company’s lifetime repair guarantee even covers damage caused by an airline.
 You have to pay to ship the company the bag you want fixed, but it will pay to send it back to you.

 Zippo lighters have lit up American history and pop culture since the company’s founding in 1932.
 They’re referenced in song lyrics and movies, and even “Mystery Science Theater 3000” episodes.